JasonN3/fedora_base/README.md

 # Base Fedora Image

+This repo is meant as an example of what is possible with Image Mode.
+This repo contains no secrets and instead uses a SystemD service to configure the system on startup.
+The packages required for the configuration are built into the container image.
+This allows for publicly stored images while still allowing secure information to be stored on the resulting machine.

+Under normal circumstances, the preferred approach is to store all of your configurations in their final state within the container image, but that will not always be an option

-This repo is not meant to be directly used by anyone else.
-This is the baseline image for my OS images.
+The resulting image is the baseline image for my OS images.
 From there, [Fedora Workstation](https://github.com/JasonN3/fedora_workstation) and [Fedora Server](https://github.com/JasonN3/fedora_server) are created.
-If you would like to create something similar for yourself, please fork the repo.
+If you would like to create something similar for yourself, please feel free to fork the repo.